att/MkTechDocs/docsbuild/the-basics.md

 ### Master document

-MkTechDocs projects consist of a "master" document &mdash; a single markdown document that defines your project &mdash; and any number of sub documents.
+MkTechDocs projects consist of a "master" document &mdash; a single markdown document that defines your project, always named `master.md`&mdash; and any number of sub documents.
 Building a master document is simple:

     ```comment
     Define one or more include blocks to include all the major subdocuments that